oxguy3/squish/README.md

     label: 'Video Format Options'
 ```

-**position**: Every option/arg can have a position.
+**position**: Every arg can have a position.
 This should be an integer.
-The higher the integer, the more left the option appears in the output
+The higher the integer, the farther right the arg appears in the command's entire output.
+Any args that can be positioned interchangeably can and should have the same position value.